 That’s due to the way the Circle Flow Brewing technology extracts coffee grounds continually with water.

 An included serving lid allows you to pour your cold brew coffee right from the machine.
 When you put the serving lid on the carafe, it makes an airtight seal so your cold brew coffee can trap in flavor.

-Oh, and did we mention that the Vinci Express features a self-cleaning feature that will clean all the components of the machine so you don’t have to?
+Oh, and did we mention that the Vinci Express features a self-cleaning feature that will clean all the machine’s components, so you don’t have to?